InternetMaximalism/intmax2-mining-cli/v1-cli/README.md

 - Deposit 1 ETH, 10 ETH, or 100 ETH + gas fee to your deposit address following the instructions in the CLI.
 - Deposit gas fee to your claim address following the instructions in the CLI.

-1. **Mining Process**:
+2. **Mining Process**:

-- The CLI automatically deposits smaller amounts (0.1 or 1 ETH) into intmax2
+- The CLI automatically deposits smaller amounts (0.1 or 1 ETH) into intmax2.
+The deposit amount can be configured through the CLI
-  - The deposit amount can be configured through the CLI
+- After a few hours, it withdraws these amounts to your withdrawal address.
-- After a few hours, it withdraws these amounts to your withdrawal address
+- There's a limit to deposits per address; create a new deposit address if you reach the limit.

-1. **Rewards**:
+3. **Rewards**:

 - Receive ITX tokens weekly in your claim address (available every Monday)
 - Ensure your claim address has enough ETH for gas fees